pazraveau/Global-Assemblies---Method-of-analysis/README.md

 ## 1. Topic  Modeling

+The first step in the analysis is a description of the content, for which we will use Topic Modeling.
+The model takes the "actions," that is, the texts that describe the conclusions of each dialogue.

 ### 1.1 Preprocessing

 Data preprocessing depends on the technique used.
 In this case, we use Latent Dirichlet Allocation (LDA), therefore, the preprocessing is like in any Bag of Words (BoW) technique: